-- .1 dealing with queries from BSB regulated persons and unregistered barristers who contact an advice line operated by the Bar Council for the purposes of providing advice to those persons; and - .2 either providing advice to BSB regulated persons and unregistered barristers in the course of working for an advice line or to any individual working for an advice line where (i) you are identified on the list of BSB regulated persons maintained by the Bar Council as being permitted to provide such advice (the "approved list"); and (ii) the advice which you are being asked to provide to the individual working for an advice line arises from a query which originated from their work for that service; and

-- .4 for the purposes of Rule C68, the relevant advice lines are:

-- the Ethical Queries Helpline;

-- the Equality and Diversity Helpline;

-- the Remuneration Helpline; and

-- the Pupillage Helpline.
+- .1 dealing with queries from BSB regulated persons and unregistered barristers who contact an advice line operated by the Bar Council for the purposes of providing advice to those persons; and - .2 either providing advice to BSB regulated persons and unregistered barristers in the course of working for an advice line or to any individual working for an advice line where (i) you are identified on the list of BSB regulated persons maintained by the Bar Council as being permitted to provide such advice (the "approved list"); and (ii) the advice which you are being asked to provide to the individual working for an advice line arises from a query which originated from their work for that service; and - .3 providing advice to BSB regulated persons and unregistered barristers where any individual working for an advice line arranges for you to give such advice and you are on the approved list. - .4 for the purposes of Rule C68, the relevant advice lines are: - the Ethical Queries Helpline; - the Equality and Diversity Helpline; - the Remuneration Helpline; and - the Pupillage Helpline.